Things to do in Taormina Sicily

 On the plus side, Taormina has several free things to do, some of which have already been mentioned above.

-The traffic can get bad
+3. The traffic gets bad

 The drive leading to Taormina is a scenic one.
 It’s surrounded by dazzling sea views and the pretty Sicilian coastline.